astronomer/docs/astro/cli/sql-cli.md

 ### Configure environments and connections

-An environment requires a connection to the external databases where you will extract and load the results of your SQL workflows.
+An environment requires a connection to the external databases in which you will run your SQL workflows.
 You can configure one or multiple connections withing a single `configuration.yml` file.

 [`dev/configuration.yml`](https://github.com/astronomer/astro-sdk/blob/main/sql-cli/include/base/config/dev/configuration.yml) contains templates for for each supported connection type.
 Use these templates to configure all required key-value pairs for your connection.